-Huge deal between the broadcasting giants is on the cards
+Huge deal between the broadcasting giants revealed.

 The deal makes a whole lot of sense for both parties and would see Disney Plus made available through Sky Q - much like the current Netflix integration.

 Anyone who has used Netflix through Sky will know that it isn't just an app plonked on to the service but something that is actually part of the Sky Q interface.
 It would also mean that you would be able to get Disney Plus through the NOW TV stick.

 There is quite a lot of history between Sky and Disney.
 Sky is the main reason - it is thought - for the Disney Plus taking so long to come to the UK.